MapStory/Learning/modules/module1.md

 ###### **StoryLayers**

-A StoryLayer is a data file that is used to display geographic information with temporal attribute(s) on StoryScapes.
+A StoryLayer is a data file that is used to display geographic information with temporal attribute(s).
 Module 3 will cover StoryLayers in more detail.

 To find a StoryLayer, click `Explore` at the top of your screen.
 Make sure you are filtering for `Content`.
 On the leftside, check the `StoryLayers` box so only StoryLayers show in the `Content` filter.